Tender (rail): Slopeback

 In the United States, tenders with sloped backs were often used for locomotives in yard switching service, because they greatly improved the engineer's ability to see behind the locomotive when switching cars.
 The reduced water capacity was not a problem, as the tender's water tank could be frequently refilled in the rail yard.
-In the 1880s, numerous locomotive manufacturers were offering tenders with this design on small switch engines.
+In the 1880s, numerous locomotive manufacturers were offering tenders with this design on small switcher locomotives.

 Corridor

 For the introduction of the London and North Eastern Railway's non-stop Flying Scotsman service on 1 May 1928, ten special tenders were built with means to reach the locomotive from the train through a narrow passageway inside the tender tank plus a flexible bellows connection linking it with the leading coach.
 The passageway, which ran along the right-hand side of the tender, was 5 ft high and 18 in wide.
 Further corridor tenders were built at intervals until 1938, and eventually there were 22; at various times, they were coupled to engines of classes A1, A3, A4 and W1, but by the end of 1948, all were running with class A4 locomotives.
 Use of the corridor tender for changing crews on the move in an A4 loco is shown in the 1953 British Transport film Elizabethan Express, the name of another London-Edinburgh non-stop train.
+The London Midland and Scottish Railway also possessed a solitary corridor tender from the late 1940s onwards, built purely for purposes of mobile locomotive testing using a dynamometer car etc. rather than to give any operating advantage in revenue earning service.